 What are Trade Barriers?

 Trade barriers are legal measures put into place primarily to protect a nation’s home economy.
-They typically reduce the quantity of goods and services that can be produced and consumed in an economy.
+They typically reduce the quantity of goods and services that can be imported.
 Such trade barriers take the form of tariffs or taxes and generally benefit governments, domestic producers, and national interests at the expense of consumers.

 Why do trade barriers exist?